oceanyu1/plant-wildlife-identifier/README.md

 # **For Employers:**
 This project demonstrates:
-API Integration skills with external services.
-Performance Optimization through caching strategies.
-User Experience considerations (session management, error handling).
-Production Readiness (environment configs, resource management).
+API Integration skills with external services, Performance Optimization through caching strategies, User Experience considerations (session management, error handling), Production Readiness (environment configs, resource management).

 Want to see it with live API calls?
 Contact me for a private demo session where I can show the full functionality with real Plant.id integration.